 Getting flowers into the shot

-Let's face it, no matter how good a hummingbird shot is, it just looks like its missing something if it doesn't have flowers or vegetation in it; but... how do you predict which flower a hummingbird is going to decide to feed from?
-Well, You don't.
+Let's face it, no matter how good a hummingbird shot is, it may not look quite right if it doesn't have flowers or vegetation in it, but... how do you predict which flower a hummingbird is going to decide to feed from?
+Well, you don't.
 Instead, you create an area that the birds will be drawn to.
-This this is where those bird feeders come in to play.
-You have labored all summer long to keep fresh nectar in the H-bird feeders, the birds now flock to those feeders so you could simply replace a feeder with a flower---Sounds easy, and it is---but how do you get a flower where the feeder is?
-Feeders are usually high above the ground and higher than flowers normally grow?
-Simply, you manufacture a device that you can stick a flower in that you can place exactly where the feeder is and remove the feeder.-------when the birds come looking for the feeder, all they have is that one flower to nibble from.
+This is where those bird feeders come into play.
+You have labored all summer long to keep fresh nectar in the hummingbird feeders and now the birds are flocking to those feeders.
+Now, you can simply replace your feeders with a flower.
+But, how do you get a flower positioned in the same place as the feeder?
+Feeders are usually perched high above the ground, higher than flowers normally grow.
+To solve the problem, you can manufacture a device that can support a flower in the exact place where the feeder was positioned before removal.
+When the birds come looking for the feeder, they will instead have a single flower nibble from.

-It sounds simple, but there is more to it than that.
-Once you have a device that you can stick a flower into and that flower is in the same place the feeder was -----you need to pick a flower that the birds would normally be drawn to.
-For example: Hummingbirds don't normally feed from daises' or roses or sunflowers, but they do feed from trumpet vine flowers, honeysuckle, butterfly bushes, etc. Choose a flower (a tubular flower works best) that the birds normally feed from to replace your feeder with.
+It sounds simple, but there is a bit more to it than that.
+Once you have a device that you can hold a flower in the same place the feeder, you need to choose a flower that the birds will be drawn to.
+For example, hummingbirds don't normally feed from daises, roses or sunflowers, but they will usually feed from trumpet vine flowers, honeysuckle, and butterfly bushes.
+Choose a flower (a tubular flower works best) that the birds normally feed from to replace your feeder with.
 Now what?
-Assuming you choose a flower the birds normally feed from, the birds may buzz around looking for their feeder but they will eventually hit the flower .
-To keep the birds coming back to that same flower, place a few drops of nectar (feeder water) in the flower.
+Assuming you choose a flower the birds normally feed from, the birds may buzz around looking for their feeder but they will eventually hit the flower.
+To keep the birds coming back to that same flower, place a few drops of nectar (feeder water) into the flower.
 Make sure you refill the flower often to keep the birds interested in your feeder replacement.

-Note: To get a good focus on the anticipated bird - focus on the center or tube portion of the tubular flower you have staged.
+To get a good focus on the anticipated bird, focus on the center or tube portion of the tubular flower you have staged.
 This should give you a pretty good chance of a well focused bird when he/she comes to feed from the staged flower.

 Now, Lets put it all together:

 The image below is an example of what a little imagination and some garage scraps can do when you are building your set up.
-The setup below consists of 1 camera, 1 flash, 1 shop light bungee corded to a ladder and a few potted plants on the other ladder; and of course, a birdfeeder on a piece of PVC stuck in a Christmas tree stand---I know, cheap, cheap, cheap---but it worked.
+The setup below consists of 1 camera, 1 flash, 1 shop light bungee corded to a ladder and a few potted plants on the other ladder, and of course, a birdfeeder on a piece of PVC held in a Christmas tree stand.
+It may be a cheap setup, but it works.

-Here is a closer look of the set-up: Note the board that the plants are on----It was bolted to the ladder.
+Here is a closer look of the set-up.
+Note the board that the plants are on was bolted to the ladder.

-This Year, I managed to collect up some speed lights, stands, and pocket wizards and build a small studio on my back porch.
-This time I used lumber and yes....PVC, I just love this stuff.
+This year, I managed to collect some additional speed lights, stands, and pocket wizards and I've constructed a small studio on my back porch.
+This time I used lumber and, yes, PVC (I just love this stuff).

 This setup seems to work pretty well and is versatile.
-I can mix and match plants, adjust lighting as necessary, change out backgrounds as needed.
-If I decide I want a softer more diffuse background, I can move the plant stand and use the trees as background.--Note: I always keep the feeder stand right where it is, that way the birds keep coming back.
+I can mix and match plants, adjust lighting as necessary and change out backgrounds as needed.
+If I decide I want a softer more diffuse background, I can move the plant stand and use the trees as background.
+Note that I always keep the feeder stand right where the setup is pictured, that way the birds keep coming back.

-Its note clear in the photo, but the background poster board is supported by two 1/2 Inch dowel rods placed in two 1/2 inch holes drilled into the platform.
-The background is held in place by two small spring clamps available at any hardware store--I think I paid $1.00 each for them.
+It is not clear in the photo, but the background poster board is supported by two 1/2" dowel rods placed in two 1/2" holes drilled into the platform.
+The background is held in place by two small spring clamps available at any hardware store (I think I paid $1.00 each for them).

-Now, occasionally, you may want to use a down facing flower and in this case, I simply use an alligator clip to hold the flower and hang it from same holes I normally hang the feeder--Cheap and easy.
+Now, occasionally, you may want to use a down facing flower and in this case, I simply use an alligator clip to hold the flower and hang it from the same holes I normally hang the feeder.

-As I said at the beginning of this, I am by no means an expert, but these are some of the things I have learned over the last year and I am hopeful you will find this information useful and that I have given you enough ideas to get you started on your quest.
-I found it very beneficial to look around on the web and in the bookstores for information on Hummingbird Photography, much of that information I have shared with you.
-I would also like to share a couple of videos by Wildlife photographer Ben Clewis @ http://youtu.be/5IxYyq89MLwand a team effort by Ben Clewis and Doug Gardner of Wild Photo Adventures: http://exposureroom.com/members/douggardner/9749324ffd3a412282650e3a8136e32d/
+As I said at the beginning of this, I am by no means an expert, but these are some of the things I have learned over the last year of photographing hummingbirds and I hope you will have found this information useful and that I have given you enough ideas to get you started on your quest.
+I would also like to share a video by Wildlife photographer Ben Clewis:

-Finally, I leave you with a few shots of from my own back yard setup.
-Happy Shooting.
+Finally, I will leave you with a few shots from my own back yard setup.
+Happy Shooting!